remicres/otbtf/README.md

 The important thing here is to know the following parameters for your **placeholders** (the inputs of your model) and **output tensors** (the outputs of your model).
  - For each **input placeholder**:
  -- Name
- -- Perceptive field
+ -- Receptive field
  - For each **output tensor**:
- --Name
+ -- Name
- --Expression field
+ -- Expression field
- --Scale factor
+ -- Scale factor

 ![Schema](doc/schema.png)